instrumentisto/rust-incubator/3_ecosystem/3_5_collections/README.md

 [Rust] provides [implementations for commonly used collections][`std::collections`] in its `std` library.
 They come with [different guarantees][2] and for [different purposes][1], and are usually applicable for 90% use cases.

-For better understanding [`std::collections`] purpose, design, limitations and use cases, read through the following articles:
+To better understand [`std::collections`]' purpose, design, limitations and use cases, read through:
 - [Rust Book: 8.
 Common Collections][5]
 - [Rust By Example: 19.2.
 Vectors][3]
 - [Rust By Example: 19.7.
 HashMap][4]